 Separating from your spouse after years of marriage is a difficult moment in your life – there are emotional, financial, and psychological challenges.
 However, it’s important to know that many older divorcees live fruitful, productive lives post-divorce.

 At this stage in life, you have may have unique concerns and objectives.
 An experienced divorce lawyer can ensure your interests are protected so you can continue enjoying your golden years.

-If cost is a concern, many lawyers offer a free initial consultation at no out of pocket cost to the client.
+If cost is a concern, many lawyers offer a initial consultation at no out of pocket cost to the client.